thosgood/this-weeks-finds/markdown/51-100/week052.md

 generalized still further.

 But I didn't say *which* supersymmetric field theory computes the Casson invariant for you.
-The answer is, $N = 2$ supersymmetric BF theory with gauge group $\mathrm{SU}(2)$.
-So now I should say a little about BF theory.
+The answer is, $N = 2$ supersymmetric $BF$ theory with gauge group $\mathrm{SU}(2)$.
+So now I should say a little about $BF$ theory.
 Actually I have already mentioned it here and there, especially in ["Week 36"](#week36).
 But I should say a bit more.
 This is going to be pretty technical, though, so fasten your seatbelts.

-The people I know who are the most excited about BF theory are the folks I was visiting at Milan, namely Cotta-Ramusino, Martellini and his student Cattaneo.
-They are working on BF theory in 3 and 4 dimensions.
+The people I know who are the most excited about $BF$ theory are the folks I was visiting at Milan, namely Cotta-Ramusino, Martellini and his student Cattaneo.
+They are working on $BF$ theory in 3 and 4 dimensions.
-Let me talk about BF theory in 3 dimensions, which is what's most directly relevant here.
-Well, in *any* dimension, say $n$, the fields in BF theory are a connection $A$ on a trivial bundle (take your favorite gauge group $G$), whose curvature $F$ we'll think of as a $2$-form taking values in the Lie algebra of $G$, and Lie-algebra-valued $(n-2)$-form $B$.
+Let me talk about $BF$ theory in 3 dimensions, which is what's most directly relevant here.
+Well, in *any* dimension, say $n$, the fields in
+$BF$ theory are a connection $A$ on a trivial bundle (take your favorite gauge group $G$), whose curvature $F$ we'll think of as a $2$-form taking values in the Lie algebra of $G$, and Lie-algebra-valued $(n-2)$-form $B$.
 Then the Lagrangian of the theory is